yclim95/42cursus/03_born2beroot/config/README.md

 ![Add new user](https://i.imgur.com/AviSgKZ.png)

 7.2.3.
-Assign an user into “evaluating” group (This is for when you defend)
+Assign an user into “sudo” group (This is for when you defend)

 ```
 $ sudo usermod -aG user42 your_username
-$ sudo usermod -aG evaluating your_new_username
+$ sudo usermod -aG sudo your_new_username
 ```

 7.2.4.
 Check if the user is in group

 ```
 $ getent group user42
-$ getent group evaluating
+$ getent group sudo
 ```

 ![Check if the user is in group](https://i.imgur.com/k0wUA2u.png)